mujtabahanif9/mujtabahanif9/README.md

 # 👨‍💻 BACKEND DEVELOPER | PHP | Laravel | Codeigniter | MySQL

 Hello!
 I'm **MUJTABA HANIF**, a passionate Full Stack Web Developer with expertise in multiple technologies and frameworks.
-I have hands-on experience in building web applications using Ruby on Rails, Laravel, Codeigniter, and Yii2.
+I have hands-on experience in building web applications using PHP, Laravel and Codeigniter.
 My skill set includes front-end and back-end development with **HTML**, **CSS**, **JavaScript**, and various JavaScript libraries and frameworks.

 ---